-At the request of the vehicle manufacturer and with approval by the responsible authority, the derived run-in factor for pollutant emissions, fuel efficiency and fuel consumption can be extended to other CoP families.
+At the request of the vehicle manufacturer and with approval by the responsible authority, the derived run-in factor for CO2, pollutant emissions, fuel efficiency and electric energy consumption can be extended to other CoP families.

 The vehicle manufacturer shall provide evidence on the justification and technical criteria for merging these COP families, ensuring that there is a large similarity between those families.

+<Justification> incorrect description

 1.6.
-Before the run-in, the test vehicle shall be tested according to the Type 1 test procedure specified in Annex B6 and Annex B8.
+Before the run-in, the test vehicle shall be tested according to the Type 1 test procedure specified in Annex B6 or Annex B8.
 The test shall be repeated until three valid test results have been obtained.
 Drive trace indexes shall be calculated according to paragraph 7. of Annex B7 and these shall fulfil the criteria specified in paragraph 2.6.8.3.1.4. of Annex B6.
 The system odometer setting Di shall be recorded prior to each test.
 The measured criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption shall be calculated according to Step 4a of Table A7/1 in Annex B7 or Step 4a of Table A8/5 in Annex B8.

 For Level 1A only: